Skip to content

 Introduction

 In this age of evidence-based medicine, there is an increasing emphasis on the need for physicians to engage in clinical research.
 At the same time, the widespread use of electronic medical record systems has enabled the collection of patient health information on an unprecedented scale.
-Unfortunately, most physicians are not trained-biostatisticians and have no access to dedicated statistics software, except perhaps Microsoft Excel, which is not well equipped to handle large datasets or certain advanced analytical tasks.
+Unfortunately, most physicians are not trained biostatisticians and have no access to dedicated statistics software, except perhaps Microsoft Excel, which is not well equipped to handle large datasets or certain advanced analytical tasks.
 Although there exist several free, open-source, programmable statistics software, such as R and Python, these solutions are associated with a steep learning curve.

-The DRESS Kit is a collection of scripts specifically designed to address this deficiency.
+The DRESS Kit is a library of scripts specifically designed to address this deficiency.
 They are written in plain JavaScript (ES6) and can be run, without any third-party framework dependencies, on any computers, laptops, or tablets equipped with a modern browser.
 There is no need to install any special software.
 Because JavaScript is a general-purpose programming language, the DRESS Kit can be easily extended to interface with other software, including those that perform advanced machine learning operations (e.g. TensorFlow.js).
 The language of the DRESS Kit is carefully chosen to avoid obscure statistical jargon and relevant examples are included to demonstrate various statistics operations frequently used in the preparation of a biomedical journal manuscript.

 Suggested Use Cases